 There’s a huge amount to take in, so you need to be disciplined.
 Try to work out a study timetable early on, and stick to it.
 Don’t count on being able to catch up, as time will fly by.
 You’re there to learn a set curriculum, not to think outside the box.
 That said, it's important that you gain an overall understanding of how the law works, so avoid studying each subject in isolation.
 Perhaps the best use of your creativity is to come up with amusing ways of remembering case names.
 Above all else, attend classes!
 Especially if you've already secured a training contract before starting the GDL, as some law schools will report on attendance (if asked by your future employer).

-The seven areas of law covered on the course
+The seven foundation areas of law

 As a practising civil lawyer, you'll apply your knowledge of contract law on a daily basis as it underpins nearly every single legal relationship.
 Students start by studying the rules that determine when an agreement becomes legally binding and enforceable, and which formalities are required to create a contract.
 You’ll then move on to study what terms are permissible and find out what happens when you omit to read the small print.
 You’ll hear about the doctrine of misrepresentation, mistake and duress, and you’ll find out what your remedy is when an art dealer has neglected to tell you the Jackson Pollock you’ve just bought is actually the product of his son’s finger painting.
 Armed with your knowledge of the Sale of Goods Act, you may be tempted to bring any number of small claims against the high-street retailers whose products fall apart the minute you get them home.

-Whether it's through reading crime novels, watching Silk or simply perusing newspaper headlines, you're in contact with criminal activity on a daily basis, and you could be forgiven for thinking the law begins and ends at crime.
+Reading the papers, you could be forgiven for thinking the law begins and ends at crime.
 Studying criminal law will allow you to discover the reality behind the storylines.
 The syllabus takes you through assault, battery, sexual offences, criminal damage, theft, fraud and homicide.
 Also covered are the liability of accomplices, attempted offences and the defences available to those accused of committing criminal acts.

 Whether your interest is in policy or the gruesome things that people do to one another, the crime course should provide plenty to engage and surprise.

 Whether your interest is in policy or the gruesome things that people do to one another, the crime course should provide plenty to engage and surprise.
 Overall, the subject follows a logical pattern and doesn’t hide many difficult philosophical concepts.
-You will find out early on that you always need to identify the actus reus (the guilty act) and the mens rea (the guilty mind) in order to establish an offence.
+You will find out early on that you always need to prove both actus reus (the guilty act) and the mens rea (the guilty mind) in order to establish an offence.
 Follow this structure religiously and you can’t go wrong.
 By the end of the course you’ll also be in a better position to explain why killing someone is not necessarily unlawful, or why you could be guilty of theft without actually making off with somebody else’s property.

 Equity and trusts

-The subject is formalistic and particularly statute-heavy.
 In addition to remembering loads of cases, you will be required to memorise countless statutory provisions on the creation and registration of interests in land.
 Don’t wait to familiarise yourself with the most important sections of the Law of Property Act: start creating flowcharts and checklists early on and you will laugh your way through the exam.
 As with most topics on the GDL, you will need to gain a good overall understanding of land law to be able to deal with specific matters, so don’t bet on revising selected subjects for the exam.
 There can be important overlap between them, particularly with equity and trusts.

 How to apply